Post By Harry Bradley, New Malden Velo Diversity and Inclusion lead

 This is not to say that women shouldn’t join the other rides that we offer, but simply that there is a space for women to ride together each week.
 Be able to ride without societal, religious, psychological or physiological barriers (whether real or perceived) getting in the way (We Are Cycling UK, 2017).

 As part of the drive for making women feel included in New Malden Velo, our most recent kit order included extra women’s jerseys.
 This is so that when more women join, they have the option of wearing club colours without having to wait until the next kit order.

 We are expanding the variety and type of rides we offer as a club, focusing on how we can ‘bridge the gap’ for cyclists (of any gender) joining us.
 This includes first-time club members, those who enjoy shorter distances, off-roading, or who want to improve their fitness before joining us on longer rides.

 At the moment, New Malden Velo officially offer an Intro ride on the last Sunday of each month (approx. 45-50km and relatively flat), Tuesday evening Richmond Park laps (approx. 25-30km), and a range of more challenging Sunday Rides anywhere from 50-160km, and varying in the numbers of hills included, from virtually flat to very hilly indeed.
 There are also specially organised trips to further flung destinations such as the Alps, the Pyrenees, Girona and Majorca.

-As we begin to emerge from yet another lockdown, we are very excited to implement these changes in our club, and hope to see you on the roads with us in the near future.
-If you want any more information, please don’t hesitate to visit our website or contact us on Facebook or Instagram: https://www.newmaldenvelo.com/
+As we begin to emerge from yet another lockdown, we are very excited to implement these changes in our club.
+We hope to see you on the roads with us in the near future.
+If you want any more information, please don’t hesitate to visit our women’s cycle group page.
+You can also contact us on Facebook or Instagram.